Unidata/science-gateway/openstack/readme.md

 umount /data
 ```

+You may have to verify, here, that nothing is writing to that data volume such as Docker or NFS (e.g., `docker-compose stop`, `sudo service nfs-kernel-server stop`), in case you get errors about the volume being busy.

-then from the OpenStack CL
+Then from the OpenStack CL

 ```sh
 teardown.sh -n unicloud -ip 149.165.157.137